 (Image above taken at Elmore Court in Gloucestershire | Elmore Court Weddings)

-As a wedding photographer in Bedfordshire I am booked up to 18 months in advance this is purely because I can physically only shoot a certain amount during the year so it’s important you get in touch as soon as you can.
+As a wedding photographer in Bedfordshire I am booked up to 18 months in advance and because I can physically only shoot a certain amount during the year so it’s important you get in touch as soon as you can.
 For destination weddings you may need a little more planning.

 • Book the entertainment